ehigham/bin2text/README.md

 ## Usage

-The usage of the program is as follows:
+The program is intended as a command line application, whose usage is as follows:

 ```
 #!bash